ZhukMax/feap/readme.md

 ReactDOM.render(myApp, document.getElementById('root'));
 ```
-You can see simple example in directory `examples/basic` or how I use it in my another projects like Phoxie ([https://github.com/ZhukMax/phoxie][link-phoxie])
+You can see simple example in directory `examples/basic` or how I use it in my another projects like [Phoxie][link-phoxie]

 ## Credits
 #### Plugins: